How I Relearned To Love My Favourite Band, Fall Out Boy

 Are Save Rock And Roll or M A N I A even emo or rock records?
 No. Is From Under The Cork Tree?
 Arguably not, either.
 But I know now, as I did not when I was a teenager, that it doesn’t matter.
 What matters is that they both bring me such ridiculous joy, and that they do the very same for people the age that I was when I cried to Cork Tree.
 Fall Out Boy’s approach to experimentation has been long-dismissed as them betraying the genres they came from, but they reinvented what I thought was even possible with music.
-Whether or not they were ever truly emo, they in part paved the way for the hybrid artists keeping the genre alive in 2019.
+Whether or not they were ever truly emo, they in part paved the way for the hybrid artists keeping the genre alive.
 I regret ever doubting Fall Out Boy or the real, genuine fun that’s possible when you give in and stop thinking quite so much about what makes something real music.
-Six years on from Save Rock And Roll’s release, and one since M A N I A brought me back to life, I am proud to say I’m a fully reformed Fall Out Boy purist.
+Seven years on from Save Rock And Roll’s release, and one since M A N I A brought me back to life, I am proud to say I’m a fully reformed Fall Out Boy purist.